rohit114/springboot-playground/README.md

     * URL: `{{BASE_URL}}/api/appointments/open-slots?operator_id=1&date=2024-10-08`
     * Api will return list of open slots

-* You can find the all curl of the apis in the postman collection `car-service-scheduler.postman_collection.json` inside the car-service-scheduler repo
+* You can find the all curl of the apis in the postman collection `car-service-scheduler.postman_collection.json` inside this repo (branch: car-service-scheduler)

 ## Stay in touch
 - email me at rohitkumardas114@gmail.com for support or reporting any issues